zulhfreelancer/react_dapp_2/README.md

 - [x] Network state (listening or not listening to node)
 - [x] List of all accounts
 - [x] Default/active account (provided by MetaMask)
-- [x] Event listner - when user login to MetaMask
+- [x] Event listener - when user login to MetaMask
-- [x] Event listner - when user logout from MetaMask
+- [x] Event listener - when user logout from MetaMask
-- [x] Event listner - when user change account in MetaMask
+- [x] Event listener - when user change account in MetaMask

 ### What we need from Contract helpers?